JoshCoder26/MiniUtils/README.md

 `wget -O /usr/local/bin/MiniInstaller https://raw.githubusercontent/JoshCoder26/MiniUtils/main/MiniInstaller.sh; chmod 555 /usr/local/bin/MiniInstaller; MiniInstaller`

-If you don't, then use your installer command to install wget and unzip!
+If you don't, then install wget and unzip!
+(Head over to the wiki for instructions)